 And start talking I did. (insert the face-palm emoji here – because I haven’t been doing a great job of how I’ve been talking…)

-Anyway, I read something the other day that made me stop dead in my tracks (I’ve actually been reading a lot of things that have really hit home lately).
+Anyway, I read something the other day that made me stop dead in my tracks (I’ve actually been reading a lot of things that have really hit hard lately).
 And I realized: I need to refine how I talk about and to this community.
-Most importantly, as a white woman, I need quit preaching about racism and diversity.
-And secondly, whenever I’m talking about this community – on any topic – I need to remember a few things: a) I’m often preaching to the choir because there are a lot of very socially conscious people here, b) I’ve had to learn a lot of what I know now the hard way, so I shouldn’t act like I just came out of the womb blessed with this knowledge, and c) I have no business speaking with authority on behalf of anyone in this community, least of all BIPOCs.
+Most importantly, as a white woman, I need quit being so preachy about racism and diversity.
+And secondly, whenever I’m talking about this community – on any topic – I need to remember a few things: a) I’m often preaching to the choir because there are a lot of very socially conscious people here so there’s no need to act so morally superior, b) I’ve had to learn a lot of what I know now the hard way, so I shouldn’t act like I just came out of the womb blessed with this knowledge, and c) I have no business speaking with authority on behalf of anyone in this community, least of all BIPOCs.
 Who the hell do I think I am???

 My eyes were opened to these ideas at least in part by an extremely poignant post by the Instagram account @wherechangestarted, which is run by Elle Glenise, an author, speaker, educator, photographer, and so much more.
 That said, I want to acknowledge that the content of countless others primed me for being open to considering what is said here.
 See below: